usf-cs212-spring2021/usf-cs212-spring2021.github.io/_projects/project-4a.md

 ---

-Pending

-{% comment %}

 For this project, you will extend your [previous project](project-3.html) to create a multithreaded web crawler using a work queue that builds the inverted index from a seed URL.
+You fully must pass the functionality of [project 3](project-3.html) to be eligible to earn credit for this project.

 **This writeup is for the web crawler functionality only.** See the general [Project 4 Writeup](project-4.html) for more details.